DragonBuilder/javascript-interview-rotate-int-array-starter-kit/README.md

 # Introduction

-This is a skeleton project structure for problems that expects an integer array as input which will help you start solving the problem right away.
+This is a skeleton project structure for the rotate the integer array which will help you start solving the problem right away.

 ## Tools available to you.
 - Node.js